Les Diablerets

 Les Diablerets is a village and ski resort located in the municipality of Ormont-Dessus in the canton of Vaud, Switzerland.

 The village lies at an altitude of 1200 m on the north side of the massif of the Diablerets, 3210 m, in the Swiss Alps.
-It can be accessed on the Aigle–Sépey–Diablerets railway line or by road from Aigle.
+It can be accessed via the R71 train on the Aigle–Sépey–Diablerets railway line or by road from Aigle.
 The Col du Pillon (1,546 m) on the east give access to the Bernese Oberland region and is the lowest station of the Glacier 3000 cable car.

 The resort has a ski school, hotels and a small town centre.
 Les Diablerets is known for its traditional mountain architecture.

 Les Diablerets is home to the Diablerets Alpine Centre (DAC), an official Swiss Ski alpine training and performance centre.
 Founded in 2020, the DAC is a legacy project of the 2020 Winter Youth Olympic Games.

 Skiing

 Les Diablerets has three main ski areas: